mediapills/cloud-custodian/docs/source/gcp/examples/iam-service-account-delete.rst

 It's always a good idea to control conventions across service accounts in your organization.

-This sample policy deletes all service accounts where email do not match an established pattern.
+This sample policy deletes all service accounts where email does not match an established pattern.

 .. code-block:: yaml